Git: Adoption

-Stack Overflow has included version control in their annual developer survey in 2015 (16,694 responses), 2017 (30,730 responses), 2018 (74,298 responses) and 2022 (71,379 reponses).
+Stack Overflow has included version control in their annual developer survey in 2015 (16,694 responses), 2017 (30,730 responses), 2018 (74,298 responses) and 2022 (71,379 responses).
 Git was the overwhelming favorite of responding developers in these surveys, reporting as high as 93.9% in 2022.

 Version control systems used by responding developers:

 The UK IT jobs website itjobswatch.co.uk reports that as of late September 2016, 29.27% of UK permanent software development job openings have cited Git, ahead of 12.17% for Microsoft Team Foundation Server, 10.60% for Subversion, 1.30% for Mercurial, and 0.48% for Visual SourceSafe.

 Extensions

 There are many Git extensions, like Git LFS, which started as an extension to Git in the GitHub community and is now widely used by other repositories.
 Extensions are usually independently developed and maintained by different people, but at some point in the future, a widely used extension can be merged with Git.

 Other open-source Git extensions include: